wchen777/ta-hours-anywhere/README.md

 ```
 npm start
 ```
-to start the React app
-make sure the server is running at all times when using the client, or the client will crash!
+to start the React app on port 3000 make sure the server is running at all times when using the client, or the client will crash!

 ## happy coding!